-List of 8 iPhones Compatible With iOS 16 Supported Devices
+List of iOS 16 Supported Devices with new Hidden Features

 iOS 16 supported devices.
 Apple had its WWDC keynote yesterday, where it unveiled its newest software and hardware items for the conference attendees. iOS 16 Features, watchOS 9, MacOS Ventura, and iPadOS are all examples of products that will no longer be supported after the next software upgrade cycle.
 Check out Apple’s entire list of compatible devices and which older models will no longer be supported by the company’s new software.